Relationship between Co-founders and Company

 Jay talks about some of the advice he has received that has helped him in his political career.
 This includes being cautious about taking people at face value and in watching what you say in a public domain.
 He also speaks at length about the importance of listening to the voter needs and not getting swayed just by the voices of the party workers.

 Amit talks about how he has benefited from mentors along the way starting from Hemendra Kothari at DSP Merrill Lynch.
-He also goes on to talk about how mentors need be from within the company and how clients could sometimes be great mentors.
-He talks about how the circle of mentors (which includes KV Kamath, Kalpana Morparia and KM Birla has evolved organically over time than him going out in an explicit, conscious way to build a group of mentors around him).
+He also goes on to talk about how mentors need not be from within the company and how clients could sometimes be great mentors.
+He talks about how the circle of mentors (which includes KV Kamath, Kalpana Morparia and KM Birla) has evolved organically over time than him going out in an explicit, conscious way to build a group of mentors around him.

 Cultivating "Lodestar" values